nic11/antigo/README.md

 5. **Key-Value Storage:** _(Coming soon)_ Store values related to the current execution scope to easily log important info or even pass callbacks.

 For more examples of how to use Antigo, check out this README and [unit tests](https://github.com/nic11/antigo/blob/master/unit/src/ContextTest.cpp).

-## Roadmap

-- [x] Proof of concept
-- [x] Initial release
-- [ ] Some refactoring for better naming and code structure
-- [ ] vcpkg port
-- [ ] More C++ packages
-- [ ] Key-value storage
-- [ ] Optimisation (a lot of dynamic allocations for custom types could be avoided)
-- [ ] Native stacktrace integration
-- [ ] Better exception safety
-- [ ] JSON export: have your error dumps ready for automatic analysis
-- [ ] Coroutines support

-If you want to integrate Antigo into your codebase, have a cool idea, or are enthusiastic enough to help with development, please don't hesitate to reach out!
-You can find contacts on my GitHub profile.

 ## How To Use